 - Moore v.
 Jackson, 343 Ga.
 App.
 532 (2017)

-Video clips of Daniel cross and direct examining two expert witnesses during a 2016 trial can be seen below:
+A video of Daniel Moriarty crossing examining an expert witness in a 2016 trial can be seen below: